hearthandsinc/challenges/ios/server/readme.md

 - `GET /chats`: returns a list of all `Chat` entities
 - `GET /chats/{chat_id}/messages`: returns a list of the 100 most recents `Message` entities in a chat
-- `POST /chats/{chat_id}/messages`: send a new message in a chat and returns the newly created `Message`.
+- `POST /chats/{chat_id}/messages`: send a new message in a chat and returns the newly created `Message` entity.
 It expects a JSON payload of the form: `{ "text":
   "..." }`

 ### Entities